The White Silence

 "The White Silence" is a short story written by American author Jack London in 1899.
 Like many of London's short stories, it takes place in the Yukon.
-The story chronicles the travels of three people across the Northland Trail on the Yukon, as they try to reach civilization before spring.
+The story chronicles the travels of three people across the Northland Trail in the Yukon, as they try to reach civilization before spring.
 This short story deals with the fragile relationship between man and nature, and also between man and animal.
 Its title is a phrase that London used frequently in his descriptions of the frozen northern landscapes in his stories.

 Characters

 Mason – Mason is a middle aged man who works on the Yukon.
 He was born in Tennessee but has worked on the Yukon for many years now.
 He has made many trips up and down the trails and believes himself to be an expert.

 Ruth – Ruth is Mason’s wife.
 She is a native to the Yukon and lives her life oppressed because that is how women are treated in the Yukon.
 She loves Mason because he treats her as an equal.

 Malemute kid – Malemute kid is also a native to the Yukon.
 He met Mason when he was younger and travels with Mason and Ruth.
 He has become an apprentice to Mason.
 "The White Silence" is the first of many Jack London short stories that include the Malemute kid.